Introduction

 Each penetration test requires specific information, methodology, and tools and is aligned with a particular objective.

-The different kinds of penetration testing include:
+The different kinds of testing include:

 - Network Penetration Testing